 5. It Offers Job Security Among Other Benefits

 There is always a demand for firefighters which means that you don’t have to worry about the possibility of losing your job.
 Job security is specifically essential to maintain a stable family.
 Besides, this is a state job which means you earn retirement benefits, health insurance among other benefits.

 The firefighting job gives you a good pension plan which is security after you retire.
 Mark you, you can retire while young.
 Other benefits include a competitive salary which is on average $45,829 P.A in the USA and other allowances during service.

-A career as a firefighter will give you a piece of mind as you take care of your bills.
+A career as a firefighter will give you peace of mind as you take care of your bills.

 Many people want to build a firefighting career.
-The bureau of labor statistics believes that more people will apply for firefighting jobs.
+The bureau of labour statistics believes that more people will apply for firefighting jobs.